 What We Do

-Our work on housing rights has been largely the result of the leadership of the Alma Mater Society of UBC.
+The UVSS is thankful for the leadership of the Alma Mater Society (AMS) of UBC.
 We have finished the research phase of the initiative and are now setting up meetings with the university and government to advocate for clarity of rights for on-campus residents.
 Stay tuned for larger attention to this issue.

 Housing affordability has reached a crisis point, and the UVSS is working hard to ensure students needs are represented.
 Lobbying for the removal of restrictions so that Universities can build new student housing, we have united the municipalities, student societies across the province, and politicians to push for a change in the system.